eyra/feldspar/README.md

 </details>

-## Use Port in a data donation study
+## Use Feldspar in a data donation study

-Port serves as the frontend, providing the application with which participants engage.
-It defines the flow and logic for data donation.
-To utilize Port in a data donation study, it must be hosted on a server capable of storing the donated data.
+Feldspar serves as the frontend, providing the application with which participants engage.
+It facilitates the flow and logic for data donation.
+To utilize Feldspar in a data donation study, it must be hosted on a server capable of storing the donated data.

+You can host Feldspar on the Next platform or the self-hosted version as explained [here](https://github.com/eyra/feldspar/tree/master?tab=readme-ov-file#release).

-You can host Port by embedding it in an [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).
+Alternatively, you can host Feldspar by embedding it in an [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).
 After the iframe loads, send a message that includes a channel.
-The Port application will use this channel to relay messages with data ready for storage.
+The Feldspar application will use this channel to relay messages with data ready for storage.
 Here's a JavaScript example: